10 Easy Tips to Make Traveling as a Vegan Easier

 10. Don’t Sweat the Small Stuff

 One last important thing to remember: if you accidentally eat something that contains fish sauce or eggs, don’t lose sleep over it.
-You’re still doing your best to make a difference, whatever your reason for being vegan is, and being 100% pure vegan 100% of the time isn’t the main goal.
+You’re still doing your best to make a difference, whatever your reason for being vegan is, and being 100% vegan 100% of the time isn’t the main goal.
 Just do the best you can with what you have and enjoy your trip!